 Travel health topic categories on this site

 this section contains articles on a variety of topics relating general health and well-being while travelling abroad: Preventing Accidents, Deep Vein Thrombosis – DVT, Pregnancy, Safety in the Sun, Food and Drink in developing countries, Animal Contact, …

-here you will find information about a long list of tropical diseases, symptoms and how to prevent infection: Preventing Malaria, Yellow Fever, Hepatitis A, Typhoid, Japanese Encephalitis, Tick Borne Encephalitis, Dengue Fever, …
+here you will find information about a long list of tropical diseases, symptoms and how to prevent infection: Preventing Malaria, Yellow Fever, Hepatitis A, Zika Virus, Japanese Encephalitis, Tick Borne Encephalitis, Dengue Fever, …

 our directory lists a large number of Travel Clinics throughout the UK, including London Travel Clinics and those in Birmingham, Leeds, Glasgow, Edinburgh, Bristol, Cardiff, Jersey and more.
 Just add your post code or town to find one in your locality

 we have provided links to a number of on-line insurance providers, including specialist providers of insurance to cover pre-existing health conditions.

 We hope that you find this site helpful as you plan your trip.